AdobeDocs/adobeio-codelabs-campaign-standard/lessons/lesson3.md

 ![accept-cert](assets/accept-cert.png)

 You should be able to see the UI of the app.
-It contains a form that allows you to try invoking the existing actions in the app, as well as some useful docs for developing Firefly apps.
+Navigating to `Your App Actions`, there is a form that allows you to try invoking the existing actions in the app.

 ![localhost-ui](assets/localhost-ui.png)